DanielGibson/texview/README.md

           mipmapping (with different anisotropic filtering levels) in action
 - [x] Let user set swizzling of color channels (and maybe swizzle automatically for known swizzled formats like "RXGB" DXT5)
     - need to use shaders for this.. but that's also needed for texture arrays
+- [ ] Save background color and maybe other settings (maybe to imgui.ini?)
+- [ ] Optional checkerbox pattern background
 - [ ] Maybe different texture files next to each other (for example to compare quality of encoders)
 - [ ] List of textures in current directory to easily select another one
     - [ ] If one can also navigate to `..` and subdirectories here, it could even be a full alternative to the filepicker